 Admission to our MSW program is competitive.
 Each application is carefully reviewed to determine if the candidate fully meets admission criteria.
+Incomplete applications will not be reviewed.

 - Bachelor’s degree from an accredited institution.